nhrasal/meldcx-node/README.md

 - Add AWS SDK for AWS Cloud Storage file upload and remove function.
 - Add Node cron for to cleanup uploaded files after configurable period of inactivity.
+- Add Jest JavaScript Testing Framework for unit and integration test
+- Daily download and upload limits for the network traffic from the same IP address implemented by configurable variable from env
+- Add AWS SDK for AWS Cloud Storage file upload and remove function.
+- Add Node cron to clean up uploaded files after a configurable period of inactivity and env variable CLEANING_PERIOD_IN_DAY
-- Add Jest JavaScript Testing Framework for integration testing in **tets** directory
+- Add Jest JavaScript Testing Framework for unit and  integration testing

 ## Stay in touch